Alan Coren: Early life and education

 Alan Coren was born into an Orthodox Jewish family in East Barnet, Hertfordshire, in 1938, the son of builder and plumber Samuel Coren and his wife Martha, a hairdresser.
 In the introduction to Chocolate and Cuckoo Clocks: The Essential Alan Coren, Alan's children Giles and Victoria Coren conclude that their grandfather Samuel Coren was "an odd job man really" and had also apparently been a debt collector.

 Coren was educated at Osidge Primary School and East Barnet Grammar School.
 Having gained a scholarship, he studied English at Wadham College, Oxford.
-He graduated from the University of Oxford with a first class Bachelor of Arts (BA) degree in 1960: as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree.
+He graduated from the University of Oxford with a first class Bachelor of Arts (BA) degree in 1960: as per tradition, his BA degree was promoted to a Master of Arts (MA Oxon) degree.
 Having won a Harkness Fellowship, he then studied for a doctorate in modern American literature at Yale University and the University of California, Berkeley.
-He did not complete his PhD.
+He did not complete his PhD degree.